Pony-House/Client/README.md

 To set default Homeserver on login and register page, place a customized [`config.json`](config.json) in webroot of your choice.

 ## Custom Login Page Style
 Would you like to customize your login page to your website?
-Then you can check out some values available in the `custom-css.scss` file.
+Then you can check out some values available in the `config/custom-css.scss` file.

-If you would like to edit the homeservers list, you can edit the `config.json` file.
+If you would like to edit the homeservers list, you can edit the `config/config.json` file.

 ## Mod and patch support
 You can freely develop mods for users to install on the Pony House.
 The application will also support you to build a version of Pony House with pre-installed mods.